 Be thoughtful of design

 If your site looks spammy/scammy then it’s going to turn people off.
-You may not know how to recognise that yourself, so let professionals review it and if needed, invest in good design.
-It will not only help your site be trustworthy, but also help conversion rates in general.
+You may not know how to recognise that yourself, so let professionals review it and if needed, invest in good web design.
+It will not only help your site be trustworthy but also help conversion rates in general.

 Use your social media platforms to communicate with your customer base.
 It builds trust, helps your brand and establishes a community.

 Make sure your platform can handle the traffic, and responds in good time.
-Slow loading sites frustrate your end user and can appear as less serious.
+Slow pagespeed frustrate your end-user and can appear as less serious.
 This is your business, invest to make sure it’s optimised to be as good as it can be.